zserge/protoc-gen-micro/README.md

 # protoc-gen-micro

-This is protobuf generation for micro.
-We previously maintained a [fork](https://github.com/micro/protobuf) of [golang/protobuf](https://github.com/golang/protobuf) to include the micro plugin but have since moved to protoc-gen-micro.
+This is protobuf code generation for micro.
+We use protoc-gen-micro to reduce boilerplate code.

+Note: We previously maintained a [fork](https://github.com/micro/protobuf) of [golang/protobuf](https://github.com/golang/protobuf) to include the micro plugin but have since moved to protoc-gen-micro.

 ## Install